Skip to main content

 My weapons charge was from 15 years ago.
 Can I use deemed rehabilitation?+

 Almost certainly not, if the offence maps to a Canadian weapons provision with a 10-year maximum (which covers the vast majority of weapons charges).
-Deemed rehabilitation under IRPA s.36(3)(b) requires non-serious criminality — a Canadian equivalent with a maximum under 10 years.
-If Criminal Rehabilitation was not approved, you still need a TRP or to apply for CR.
+Deemed rehabilitation under IRPA s.36(3)(c) and IRPR s.18 applies only to non-serious criminality, a Canadian equivalent with a maximum under 10 years.
+If Criminal Rehabilitation was not approved, you generally still need a TRP or to apply for CR.
+An officer makes the final assessment.

-Our AI-powered reports identify the exact Canadian Criminal Code equivalency for your weapons charge and outline your most viable pathway.
+Our detailed breakdowns identify the exact Canadian Criminal Code equivalency for your weapons charge and outline your most viable pathway.